kazuumaVII/kazuumaVII/README.md

 👨‍💻 About me
 ------------

 Hi and welcome on my profile !
 Let me introduce myself, François nice to meet you 🖐

-I am currently a student at [Ecole 42 Paris](https://42.fr/) and I have just finished my course.
-Passionate about technology, I wanted to convert to web development.
+I am currently studying at [Ecole 42 Paris](https://42.fr/) and I have just finished my cursus Passionate about technology, I wanted to convert to web development.
 I quickly became interested in the technical part to become a good developer.

 My skills in front-end development, with React and React-Native, allow me to efficiently produce functional graphical interfaces for web applications.
 My current goals are to acquire new knowledge/skills in this environment of web development.

 Beyond my simple technical and graphic abilities, I am also a big fan of sports and music.
 My favorite areas are 👇

 ⚡ Website development with React JS </br>
 ⚛️ iOS/Android mobile app development with React Native </br>
-🔖 Integration of a responsive HTML5/CSS3 graphic model </br>
+🔖 Integration of a responsive HTML5/CSS3 graphic model

 ⚡ Technology
 -----------